tytydraco/yessleep/out/Im_a_security_guard_at_a_failing_mall_and_I_just_found_something_awful_in_the_basement.md

 "Well he's certainly not in this room, but he came this way."
 Jeff gestured at a piece of ventilation that had been kicked open.

-Jeff opened the heavy looking door and I was starting to feel claustrophobic just watching him descend the ladder.
+Jeff wrenched the heavy looking door open and I was starting to feel claustrophobic just watching him descend the ladder.

 "I really don't know about this Jeff..."
 I started to say.

 "Oooooooh spooky hole in the ground, I'm shaking like Michael J Fox.
 C'mon pussy, get your ass down here!"
 Jeff snapped at me.

 I followed Jeff down the ladder into some cement tunnel that seemed to stretch endlessly.
-I cautiously walked behind Jeff being careful not to touch mold covered walls.
+I cautiously walked behind Jeff being careful not to touch the mold covered walls.
 Eventually the tunnel split into three different directions, then three more different directions.

 "What is this?"
 I asked.